akshaybhu/CI-CD-BasicPipeline/README.md

 Task 4: Write a Bash Script to Deploy the Code
 Create a bash script to clone the latest code and restart Nginx.

+Task 5: Set Up a Cron Job to Run the Python Script Create a cron job to run the Python script at regular intervals.